 No transverse ripples or longitudinal streaks of 0.25 in in depth will be permitted, when measured by placing a 10 ft. straight edge over the surface.

+No surface flushing/bleeding will be permitted.

 If any of the above criteria is unsatisfactory, the test strip and any mixture placed during the day’s production shall be removed and replaced at the contractor’s expense.
 The test strip shall be repeated until the requirements are met.